W4RH4WK/cpp-init/opinions.md

 - If multiple instances don't make sense, don't use a class.
   Use a dedicated namespace where functions mutate global variables hidden inside a source file.
-  This way you just call regular functions to mutate global state.
+  This way you just call free functions to mutate global state.
   Provide an `initialize()` and `finalize()` function for well defined setup and teardown.
   Implementation details can be hidden inside the source file contrary to using a class where private members are still visible in the header file.

   However, this design is not easily testable.
-  You cannot simply mock a free function the same way you could an implementation hidden behind an interface.
+  You cannot simply mock a free function the same way you could mock an implementation hidden behind an interface.

 - When you only need easy access to an instance, but there is no real problem with having multiple instances, just provide a global default instance.
   I prefer to use `std::optional` for the default instance because it forces me to initialize it explicitly.
   The order of destruction can also be customized this way.

-  If an up-cast desired (exposing an interface instead of the actual implementation), use `std::unique_ptr` instead, the API is almost the same.
+  If an up-cast is desired (exposing an interface instead of the actual implementation), use `std::unique_ptr` instead, the API is almost the same.

 Note that neither of these approaches is thread-safe — which is fine because you should initialize them at the start of your application before launching additional threads.

+## About Exceptions

+Some guides on modern C++ recommend the use of exceptions for (exceptional) error handling.
+Exceptions have always been a problematic topic for me — to the point where I'd rather avoid them all together.
+The primary problem for me is that a function's signature does not communicate whether and which exceptions can be thrown by the function.
+I'd effectively have to employ catch-all cases to reliably handle errors.
+Furthermore, the compiler won't issue warnings in case I forget to handle a failure case appropriately — an exception will just be passed up the call stack commonly leading to a crash.

+Since exceptions are designed for *exceptional* circumstances, we need a different mechanism for *regular* error handling anyway.
+And for this, I use the function's return value, typically with a dedicated error type that is also marked `[[nodiscard]]`.
+Whether the error type is a result type like `std::expected` or just an error enum depends on the project — I haven't settled on what's more ergonomic to use yet.
+(In the case of an error enum, outputs are realized using output-parameters.)

+The most complicated mechanism here is dealing with object construction failure.
+Either make objects always constructible and check validity afterwards (similar to how `std::ifstream` behaves).
+Or construct the object through a static member function — consider returning a `std::unique_ptr` for objects that are not moveable.

 ## Compile times ain't the issue